 Warm and sunny home decor isn’t just for summer.
-Here are some ways to enjoy a warm space in more ways than one at any time of year.
+Here are some ways to create visual warmth with your home decor in more ways than one at any time of year.

 Warmth isn’t just a physical feeling you get when you snuggle up next to the fireplace.
-You can also create visual warmth in your home with design.
-If you’re looking to add some inviting visual warmth to your house, try incorporating a few of these design ideas.
+You can also create visual warmth with home decor and design in your living space.
+If you’re looking to add some inviting visual warmth to your house, try incorporating a few of these home decor and design ideas.

 Use warm colors in the room